-#4 – Who was in the audience of your last 5 gigs?
+#4 – Who was your audience for your last 5 gigs?

 We see a lot of “old school” curriculum companies now marketing to inside sales.
 Literally zero change in what they train, but a lot of ads targeting the now-fastest growing segment of sellers.
 There are also plenty of consulting companies touting training and vice versa.
 Try these follow-up questions:

-- Without company names, walk me backward through your last five engagements.
+- Without company names, walk me backward through your last five clients.
 What industry were they in?

-- What was their sales cycle and average deal size?
+- What were their sales cycles and average deal size?

-- What type of seller was in the room (field?
+- What type of sellers participated (field?
 BDR?
 Account Manager?
 Inbound?)

-- What else did you do for this engagement?
+- What else did you do for these clients?

 You want a company that specializes in exactly what kind of selling you do.
-And if it isn’t the bullseye of the dartboard, no more than one ring outside.
+And if it isn’t the bullseye of the dartboard, it should be no more than one ring outside.

 #5 – How do you make it stick?

 One out of every five gigs we have the honor of replacing another vendor.
 Number one reason for the change?
 “It was good info but nothing happened afterward.”
 You may have felt the same way after telling reps what to do and watching nothing change.
 Truth: There’s a big difference between edu-taining (like that?
 Entertaining education) and training, and it all comes down to the stickiness factor.
-Great training does get it to happen.
-Here are my shortlist of what makes training sticky:
+Great training makes the learning stick.
+Here is my shortlist of what makes the difference:

 - Ongoing leadership support – Is your vendor willing to be involved in post-training certification, results collection, Manager Q&A, best practice sharing?
 Are there tools, contest, follow up calls, or online support?
 If you want reps to stay focused, keep their boss focused.

-- Fun – If you want learners to buy-in and remember, you’ll increase the odds dramatically if they are having fun.
+- Fun – If you want learners to buy-in, remember you’ll increase the odds dramatically if they are having fun.
 Surely there are dozens of scientific studies about how positive emotions morph the hippocampus into longer recall…but let’s just trust logic instead.
 Look for contests, activities, facilitator personality, and company culture fit.
 We purposely talk about drinking beer on our website so companies with a rigid culture won’t call us first…believe me it won’t be a fit!

 Stay armed with this guide during your next vendor selection process and you’ll be ten steps ahead of the training “forgetting curve” and well on your way to guaranteeing more buy-in, more application, and bigger results.Want to subscribe to our newsletter?
 Click here.